RRResident/ES6-plus-features/README.md

 ```javascript
 const arrowFunc = (num) => num + 1;
 ```

+The parenthesis around the parameter are optional if there is only one, the brackets are also optional around the function body as is the `return` keyword if you have a simple one line code body.

 2. No separate `this`
    This was an issue when defining 'methods' of 'classes' in JavaScript, where `SomeClass.prototype.someFunction`'s `this` would refer to _itself_, its own `this` rather than the instance.
 Arrow functions have no `this`, and using `this` in an arrow function that is an object method will refer to the instance.
 Nice.